About this Policy

 We will obtain your consent to contact you by email and text message for marketing purposes.
 We will also obtain consent from all new supporters (who sign up after 25 May 2018) to make marketing calls.

 We will send you marketing by post, on the basis of it being within our legitimate interests to do so, unless you opt out.
 See section 10 (‘Our legal basis for processing data’) for more information about our use of legitimate interests.
-We will also contact existing supporters by phone on this basis (unless they are registered with the Telephone Preference Service or have opted out of receiving marketing communications from St John Cymru-Wales).
+We will also contact existing supporters by phone on this basis (unless they are registered with the Telephone Preference Service or have opted out of receiving marketing communications from St John Ambulance Cymru).

 We send the following marketing materials: